- Location: Missouri

 Also known as a for-hire license, a Class E license allows you to drive any vehicle with a 26,000 pounds or less gross vehicle weight rating (GVWR) that does not require a hazardous materials placard.

 To obtain a Class E license in Missouri, you must be at least 18 years old.
 Under the state's graduated licensing law for teen drivers, you must also meet the under-21 requirements for a full license at the time of your application.

 A Class E license requires written and road sign tests, as well as a short vision screening.
 If you already have a valid Missouri driver's license, a driving test is not needed.

 The fee for a Class E license is $17.50 if the license is valid for three years or less.
 For a license valid three to six years, the fee is $35.00.
-Applicants over the age of 70 are only eligible to receive a one year license for $7.50.
+Applicants younger than 21 and older than 70 are only eligible to receive a three-year license.